jason89521/daxus/docs/getting-started.md

 });
 ```

 There are two types of actions: `'normal'` and `'infinite'`.
-When the API follows a pagination format, using the `'infinite'` action is more suitable.
-In other cases, the `'normal'` action will suffice.
+When you need to implement infinite loading, using the `'infinite'` action is more suitable.
+In other cases, using the `'normal'` action is sufficient.

 Next, let's implement `usePost`: